POETSII/poets-dpd/experiments/benchmarks-2022-01-01/readme.md

-These scenarios were generated using poets-dpd
+These scenarios were generated using poets-dpd, version 5aed3d9d7870c155506899e498e194b48d0b773c, from the directory experiments/benchmarks-2022-01-01.

+They were then curated down to get the generated files to a reasonable size.
+The scripts in the generation directory can go bigger.

 Scenarios
 ---------